 Learn more about the PEO process: Navigating Customs in Mexico: The Previo en Origen (Pre-Customs Clearance Inspection) Process

 QIMA offers over 15 years of expertise in Previo en Origen services, making us a reliable partner for Mexico customs support.
-Our highly trained inspectors can be on-site within 48 hours, providing prompt assessments.
-We utilize an advanced online platform for managing and accessing inspection reports, ensuring proactive quality control and compliance with Mexican regulations.
-By choosing QIMA, you streamline the import process, reduce delays, and ensure smooth customs clearance.
+We have extensive experience working with the biggest retailers in Mexico and companies from the nearshoring sector.
+Our expertise in local regulations and customs procedures in Mexico helps importers expedite customs clearance and achieve full compliance with Mexican laws.
+With our fast response times, you will have highly trained inspectors onsite within 48 hours of your request, providing prompt assessments and detailed same-day reports.
+We utilize an advanced online platform offering easy access to inspection reports and real-time insights.
+By choosing QIMA and our proactive approach, you streamline the import process, reduce delays, and ensure smooth customs clearance.

 For more information on the requirements for importers to Mexico, read our whitepaper, The Complexities of Importing to Mexico and the Importance of a Proactive Focus.